nerc-project/nerc-docs/docs/get-started/allocation/requesting-an-allocation.md

 !!! info "Information"
-    By default, **2 OpenStack Floating IPs**, **10 Volume Snapshots** and **10 Security Groups** are provided to each approved projects regardless of units of requested quota units.
+    By default, **2 OpenStack Floating IPs**, **10 Volume Snapshots** and **10 Security Groups** are provided to each approved project regardless of units of requested quota units.

-## Request A New OpenShift Resource Allocation for OpenShift project
+## Request A New OpenShift Resource Allocation for an OpenShift project

 ![Request A New OpenShift Resource Allocation](images/coldfront-request-new-openshift-allocation.png)